Sister City Relationship Established 1962 - Charlotte's First Sister City

 Want to Know More?

 If you are interested in learning more about Arequipa, follow this page on Facebook.
-Also, sign up for updates and select the topics that interest you most.

 Additional Links to information on Arequipa: